How to Build a Robust Flutter App Initialization Flow with Riverpod

 await someAsyncCodeThatMayThrow();

 But in a real-world app, you'll likely have dependencies that need to be ready for later use.
-Riverpod providers are perfect for this job.
+Riverpod providers are perfect fit for this job.
 For example:

 // A regular provider for accessing a dependency that is initialized *synchronously* @Riverpod(keepAlive: true) FirebaseAuth firebaseAuth(FirebaseAuthRef ref) => FirebaseAuth.instance;